Huriphoonado/Software-Engineering-Foundations/Presentation-2/README.md

 ```

 As is done in the Flaskr app, a function should be used to create the database based on an included schema.
-(In the case of the tutorial schema.sql is a single table containing auto-incrementing ids, titles, and descriptions for blog posts).
+(In the case of the tutorial, schema.sql is a single table containing auto-incrementing ids, titles, and descriptions for blog posts).

 ```
 def init_db():